Water supply and sanitation in Yemen: Urban water supply and sanitation

-In 2000 the Local Administration Law No. 4 was passed, providing an impetus to decentralization.
-The first local corporation was created in the Sana'a region in February 2000, followed by Aden in the same year.
-Five more local corporations were established in 2001 in Taiz, Hodeida, Ibb, Wadi Hadramaut and Mukalla.
-Two more (Hajjah and Al-Bayda') were established in 2005, four (Sadah, Abyan, Lahj and Dhamar) in 2006, and 2 further (Amran and Ad Dali') in 2008.
-As of 2009 more than 95% of urban areas were served by 15 local corporations.
-In 2003, the newly created Ministry of Water and Environment introduced a Performance Indicators Information System (PIIS) to monitor and evaluate the performance of the urban water and sanitation service providers at the local and national levels.
-A regulation study was completed in 2006.
-On its basis a bill was prepared to establish an independent regulatory agency, but it has not been adopted so far.
+Following the passage of Local Administration Law No. 4 in 2000, the Yemeni government initiated the decentralization of urban water services.
+The first local corporation was established in the Sana'a region in February 2000, followed by Aden in the same year.
+Five more local corporations were established in 2001: Taiz, Hodeida, Ibb, Wadi Hadramaut and Mukalla.
+Local corporations in Hajjah and Al-Bayda' were established in 2005, and in 2006 they started operating in Sadah, Abyan, Lahj and Dhamar.
+Two more corporations were established in 2008 Amran and Ad Dali'.
+As of 2009, more than 95% of the urban areas were served by 15 local corporations.
+In 2003, the newly formed MWE introduced the Performance Indicators Information System (PIIS), to monitor and evaluate the service providers performance at local and national levels.
+Although the study was completed in 2006, based on which a legislative proposal was prepared to establish an autonomous regulatory agency, the initiative remained pending implementation.
+Since the escalation of the conflict in 2015, the operational autonomy and financial solvency of these corporations have been severely damaged, with many relying on humanitarian emergency support and not on independent utility management.

 According to the Yemen Observer, "the process of decentralization was not smooth; it faced strong resistance from the central organization.
 Sustainable political will and endorsement of the local administration law helped to overcome these obstacles".

-The autonomy of the local corporations, however, remained limited.
-Important decisions such as the approval of tariff increases, investment decisions, and the selection of the General Manager of each Local Corporation still required the approval of the central government.
-Investments are financed by foreign grants channeled through the central government.
-Furthermore, the Boards of the local corporations often did not play an active role.
-For example, in Ibb the Board met infrequently, did not discuss the corporation's accounts and was reluctant to even discuss a tariff increase.
-In 2009 a study recommended to transform local corporations into public companies with clear business plans and more autonomy, but this recommendation was not implemented.
+Despite the decentralization efforts, the operational autonomy of local corporations remained limited.
+Major decisions -including the approval of service rates, capital investments, and the selection of local senior management continued to require central government authorization.
+Furthermore, international development funding was channeled through the central government.
+Governance challenges were also documented; Boards of Directors in local corporations often failed to meet their targets.
+In the case of the Ibb local corporation, the Board which met infrequently did not discuss the corporation's accounts and remained reluctant to address necessary tariff adjustments.
+Although a 2009 study recommended transitioning local corporations into public companies with more independent business plans, these reforms were not implemented.

+Following the escalation of conflict in 2015, the operational autonomy and financial solvency of local water and sanitation corporations collapsed, reversing many of the reforns made during the previous decade.
+By 2017, urban water service coverage dropped from a pre-crisis level of 68% to 59%, and the reliability of service delivery in many cities fell below 25%.
+As a result, households have become increasingly dependent on expensive and unregulated private water trucking—with costs in cities like Aden and Taiz reaching nearly ten times higher than the rates seen in the capital.
+In response, international organizations, led by the World Bank and some UN agencies, have pivoted from long-term institutional reform to the Yemen Integrated Urban Services Emergency Project (YIUSEP).
+This initiative prioritizes the restoration of critical infrastructure, such as solar-powered pumping systems and water treatment plant rehabilitation, to maintain essential services in the absence of a functional national utility grid.